jeyhawkes/Tech_cushion/README.md

 ### GET /invest/customer/v1/*customer_id* - Get fund info about customer
 v1 CURRENT
-* Already returns a list of investments for the customer (only 1 will return)
+- Already returns a list of investments for the customer (only 1 will return)

-v2 NEXT STEP
+v2 NEXT STEP (NO CHANGES NEED)
-* NO CHANGES NEED: Will automatically scale to allow the customer to have multiple investments
+- Will automatically scale to allow the customer to have multiple investments

 ### POST /invest/customer/v1/*customer_id* - Add customer money to fund
 ```golang